oss-workshop/grace-hopper-example/docs/CONTRIBUTING.md

 Review our [Code of Conduct policy](https://github.com/oss-workshop/grace-hopper-example/blob/master/docs/CODE_OF_CONDUCT.md).

 ## Reporting Bugs
-* Do not open up a GitHub issue if the bug is a security vulnerability.
-Instead to refer to our [security policy](https://github.com/oss-workshop/grace-hopper-example/blob/master/SECURITY.md).
+* Do not open a GitHub issue if the bug is a security vulnerability.
+Instead, refer to our [security policy](https://github.com/oss-workshop/grace-hopper-example/blob/master/SECURITY.md).
 * Create an issue addressing the problem, is one does not exist already.
 Please include as much relevant information as possible.

 ## Pull Requests